fephil/tali/README.md

 Lesnar contains the following key features:

-* Built for Vagrant to quickly spin up a Virtual machine, without affecting the host computer,
+* Built for Vagrant to quickly spin up a Virtual Machine, without affecting the host computer,
 * Fully supports VirtualBox 5 and Parallels 11 (Pro/Business),
 * Easy to configure by using the 'lesnar.yml' file,
-* Uses Ansible 2 for installing packages,
+* Uses Ansible 2 for installing required packages automatically,
 * Built on the latest Ubuntu LTS version (14.04),
 * Uses Nginx 1.8.